strrife/falcon/packages/falcon-client/README.md

 ## API contract

-Application needs to have `index.js`, and following optional configuration files `bootstrap.js` and `falcon-client.build.config.js`.
-Each of them should be placed in application root directory.
+Application needs to have `index.js` file, and the following optional configuration `bootstrap.js` and `falcon-client.build.config.js` files.
+Each of them should be placed into the application root directory.

 ### `index.js` (required)